ionut-damian/udct_carnd_pidcontrol/writeup.md

 **PID Controller Project**

-n this project, the goal is to implement a PID controller in C++ to maneuver the vehicle around the lake track.
+In this project, the goal is to implement a PID controller in C++ to maneuver the vehicle around the lake track.

 [//]: # (Image References)